 - As mentioned, apart from red and green, bangles are marked by several other colours which all speak of different things.
 For example –

-- Blue bangles demonstrate wisdom, Silver indicates strength, Orange Indian bangles celebrate accomplishment and Golden stands for prosperity.
+- Blue bangles demonstrate wisdom, Silver indicates the strength, Orange Indian bangles celebrate accomplishment and Golden stands for prosperity.

 - At present, however, these traditions are slowly taking a backseat and the primary reason for younger women to wear these bangles is the fashion statements set by these jewels.
-Their contemporary designs and subtle colours enhance any look when worn and hence, has become a must for the ladies, who wish to elevate their fashion.
+Their contemporary designs and subtle colours enhance any look when worn and hence, have become a must for the ladies, who wish to elevate their fashion.

 Image Source: Shaadi Saga

 The Indian sphere of jewellery is surrounded by a range of exquisite pieces, whether it may be in the form of Necklaces, Chokers, Rings, Earrings or the discussed Bangles.
 Acquiring tasteful jewels that are sustainable and remain relevant for a lifetime may often be a difficult task.

 - While the answer depends on your choice and that which suits your vibe, we can offer you an expert’s perspective on things.